DallasMorningNews/generator-dmninteractives/generators/embeddable-graphic/templates/README.md

 - `src/sass/*.scss` - Graphic styles in SCSS
 - `dist/*` - All of the above, transpiled

+_Important caveat:_ Video, audio and ZIP files are ignored by `git` regardless of where they're saved.
+You'll need to manually alter the [`.gitignore`](.gitignore) file to have them committed to Github.

 #### Publishing

 `gulp publish` will upload your [`dist/`](dist/) folder to the `embeds/<%= year %>/<%= slug %>/` folder on our interactives S3 bucket.